 On an episode of FS1's Speak this week, Irvin made a not-so subtle remark to Colorado head coach and former Cowboys superstar Deion Sanders.
 Irvin lauded Sanders for his work at Colorado and made a clever segue as to why he could have success at his old stomping grounds.

-“You’re encouraging people to be better than they really are [in Colorado] and can I segue with that because no place needs people to encourage people to be better than they really are besides Jerry Jones and the Dallas Cowboys,” Irvin told Sanders.
+“You’re encouraging people to be better than they really are and can I segue with that because no place needs people to encourage people to be better than they really are besides Jerry Jones and the Dallas Cowboys,” Irvin told Sanders.

 Irvin isn't the first - and he certainly won't be the last - to recommend Sanders as McCarthy's replacement.
 ESPN personality and noted Cowboys cynic Stephen A. Smith pitched the idea on First Take, only he thinks Dallas should draft Shedeur Sanders on top of hiring Deion.